-1.1.
-The Hydrographic Services and Standards Committee (HSSC) tasked the Chart Standardization and Paper Chart Working Group (CSPCWG) to extend the guidance developed for INT charts to include guidelines for the development and maintenance of small and medium scale ENC schemes.
-This extended guidance was prepared by the North Sea ENC Harmonisation Working Group (NSEHWG), under the direction of its Chairman and Secretary (2013), building on earlier work by the Worldwide Electronic Navigational Chart Database (WEND) Committee; and to fulfil parts of the requirements of Resolution 1/1997 (as amended).
-It should be used in conjunction with IHO Publication S-57 and its Appendices, as well as S-4.
+- 1.1 The Hydrographic Services and Standards Committee (HSSC) tasked the Chart Standardization and Paper Chart Working Group (CSPCWG now Nautical Cartography Working Group (NCWG)) to extend the guidance developed for INT charts to include guidelines for the development and maintenance of small and medium scale Electronic Navigational Chart (ENC1) schemes.
+This extended guidance was prepared by the North Sea ENC Harmonisation Working Group (NSEHWG), under the direction of its Chairman and Secretary (2013), building on earlier work by the Worldwide Electronic Navigational Chart Database Working Group (WENDWG); and to fulfil parts of the requirements of Resolution 1/1997 (as amended).
+It should be used in conjunction with Resolution 1/1997, IHO Publication S-57 and its Appendices, as well as S-4. - 1.2 Regional Hydrographic Commissions (RHC) bring together those Member States having common regional interests in nautical charting, research or data collection, so that cooperative solutions to these problems may be reached.
+International Charting Coordination Working Groups (ICCWG) may also exist at the regional level, with 'a primary objective of developing integrated schemes of International (INT) charts for the areas concerned', which has since been extended to include ENC schemes.
+They consist of any Member State with an interest in the charting of a particular region.
+The coordinator of such a group is referred to as the Regional Coordinator, who advises and reports to the relevant RHC (see Annex II). - 1.3 The Nautical Cartography Working Group (NCWG) has a range of duties in the charting field, as set out in IHO Resolutions 2/1982 (as amended) and 11/2002 (as amended).
+In particular, it has an ongoing role to: